 “Aaah, summer – that long anticipated stretch of lazy, lingering days, free of responsibility and rife with possibility.
 It’s a time to hunt for insects, master handstands, practice swimming strokes, conquer trees, explore nooks and crannies, and make new friends.” – D. Hammond

 It’s hot here already.
 Really hot.
 And when it gets hot everything changes for me.

 I want to plant things, mow things, and hit the beach.

 And SO DO THE KIDS!

 Since all my children are still small, there are pros and cons to spontaneity.
-If I’m honest, there are usually more cons to it.
 The obvious pros are they get to do different things, stay up later, get up later, go on vacations, and just enjoy the season.

 Basically… they thrive on routine.

 So in an effort to make the most of summer, loosen the reigns, and still maintain the benefits of routine you just have to be a tad more purposeful.
 Here are some ways to do that.

 Teach your toddler how to follow their own routine without nagging or reminders using printable routine cards.